box-project/box/doc/configuration.md

 ## Excluding the Composer files (`exclude-composer-files`)

-The `dump-autoload` (`boolean`|`null`, default `true`) setting will result in Box dump the Composer autoload with the [classmap authoritative mode][composer-classmap-authoritative] and the [`--no-dev` option][composer-no-dev-option] which disables the `autoload-dev` rules.
-This is however done only if a `composer.json` file could be found.
+The `exclude-composer-files` (`boolean`|`null`, default `true`) setting will result in removing the Composer files `composer.json`, `composer.lock` and `vendor/composer/installed.json` if they are found regardless of whether or not they were found by Box alone or explicitly included.

-The dumping of the autoloader will be _ignored_ if the `composer.json` file could be found.

-The autoloader is dumped at the end of the process to ensure it will take into account the eventual modifications done by the [compactors][compactors] process.

 ## Compactors (`compactors`)